oubino/locpix_points/README.rst

 Overview
 ========

-This repository allows for analysis of SMLM data using graph neural networks.
+This repository allows for classification of SMLM data using graph neural networks and analysis of the features and structures that led to the classification.

 Data can be .csv or .parquet files